Plotting

 bn.plot(model, interactive=True)

-# Add more parameters for the interactive plot
+# Customize the interactive plot with specific parameters

 bn.plot(model, interactive=True, node_color='#8A0707')